oneafter909/strawberryfilereorder/swb-master/py-version/README.md

-# HOW TO COMPILE
+# HOW TO EXECUTE IT

-1. Type "python3 swb" to execute it
+1. Type "python3 strawberry/" to execute it